scalefocus/virusafe-ios/CONTRIBUTING.md

 Make sure that the issue hasn't already been reported by somebody else by using the filter.
 If you do find a similar issue, make sure to fill in what you think is missing, if you think it's related.

-You can also always express your opinion on an existing issue by upvoting (👍) or downvoting (👎) it, which helps us prioritise our work.
+You can also always express your opinion on an existing issue by upvoting (👍) or downvoting (👎) it, which helps us prioritize our work.

 ### Writing Good Bug Reports and Feature Requests

 If you can't find an issue like yours already submitted, you can always submit one yourself.
 Please make sure to be as expressive and include as much additional information as you can.

-The following would be very helpful when submimtting Bug Reports:
+The following would be very helpful when submitting Bug Reports:
 * Version of the application
     * You can find that in the applications page in the settings app
 * The OS of the device